joblib/joblib/doc/memory.rst

-  Using ``Memory`` for methods is not recommended and has some caveats that make it very fragile from a maintenance point of view because it is very easy to forget about these caveats when your software evolves.
-If you still want to do it (we would be interested about your use case by the way), here are a few known caveats:
+  Using ``Memory`` for methods is not recommended and has some caveats that make it very fragile from a maintenance point of view because it is very easy to forget about these caveats when a software evolves.
+If this cannot be avoided (we would be interested about your use case by the way), here are a few known caveats:

-  1. you cannot decorate a method at class definition, because when the class is instantiated, the first argument (self) is *bound*, and no longer accessible to the `Memory` object.
+  1. a method cannot be decorated at class definition, because when the class is instantiated, the first argument (self) is *bound*, and no longer accessible to the `Memory` object.
 The following code won't work::